- Hotel & Local Information

 We continue to affirm, above the voices of those who define education in narrow and shortsighted ways, that a comprehensive liberal arts education—which fosters skills in critical thinking, communication, imaginative problem-solving and collaboration—is the best preparation for life and career.
 Furthermore, the education that the liberal arts afford offers the nimbleness and adaptability necessary for our graduates to succeed in the global economy.
 Please see my op-ed, which appeared in the Tampa Bay Times, entitled"No shortcuts to a true education."

 In addition to the resources at Eckerd, we strive to provide students with access to the expertise and opinions of today's thought leaders.
-Campus events and lectures this spring will feature prominent cultural, scientific, political and religious figures and address current national topics.
+Campus events and lectures this fall will feature prominent cultural, scientific, political and religious figures and address current national topics.

 - Two of the world's leading climate change scientists will offer their insights at the lecture presentation, "Sea Level Rise in Florida: Mitigation, Adaptation or Retreat?"
 Dr. Pier Vellinga and Dr. Henry Pollack were key contributors to the assessment reports of the Intergovernmental Panel on Climate Change, which shared the Nobel Peace Prize in 2007.